 Confidence to collaborate with other producers and musicians

-Build a strong pathway to continue your study and enhance your career opportunities
+Strong pathways to continue your studies and enhance your career opportunities

 This course requires evidence of previous experience or study before you can enrol

-That you have completed a Certificate III in Music (Sound Production) or its equivalent as evidenced by a copy of your transcript or
+Successful completion of the Certificate III in Music (Sound Production) or equivalent as evidenced by a copy of your transcript or

 That you have the music skills and knowledge as evaluated by a teacher-assessed audition or interview.
 We’ll contact you to discuss requirements of the audition or interview and arrange a suitable time.